benfluleck/HelloBooks/README.md

 With this application users are able to find and borrow books.
 Users  are managed by an admin who manages users as well as add, edit, delete books.

 ## Getting Started
-This is a javascript application built with Express(https://expressjs.com/)framework on the nodejs platform.
+This is a javascript application built with Express(https://expressjs.com/) framework on the nodejs platform.
 Authentication of users is done via JSON Web Tokens(https://jwt.io/).

 ## Dependencies
 * Postgres